bweatherbee/PeriImplantation/README.md

 Folders:

-1. Realignment: Files used and word document with command line functions.
+1. Realignment_Files: Files used and word document with command line functions.
 Run on ubuntu terminal with python installation.
   a.
 Overview file with all information about what was done to realign
   b. transcript to gene mapping files used for all three species